MuhammadMaruf11/josnplaceholder-problem-solving-by-function/README.md

-### This is a problem solvin from class component to function component
+### This is a problem solving from class component to function component

 ### Check problem-image.png then check this sollution in code...